phpMussel/phpMussel/_docs/readme.EN.txt

       a result of the natural behaviour of those CMS, or errors may be reported when there aren't any, in which case, the normal behaviour for phpMussel will be interfering with the normal behaviour of those CMS.
-If such a situation occurs for you, turning this option ON will instruct phpMussel to not attempt to initiate scans for such empty elements, ignore them when found and to not return any related error messages, thus allowing continuation of the page request.
+If such a situation occurs for you, enabling this option will instruct phpMussel to not attempt to initiate scans for such empty elements, ignore them when found and to not return any related error messages, thus allowing continuation of the page request.
 0 - OFF, 1 - ON.
     "only_allow_images"
-    - If you only expect or only intend to allow images to be uploaded to your system or CMS, and if you absolutely do not require any files other than images to be uploaded to your system or CMS, this directive should be switched ON, but should otherwise be switched OFF.
-If this directive is switched ON, it will instruct phpMussel to indiscriminately block any uploads identified as non-image files, without scanning them.
+    - If you only expect or only intend to allow images to be uploaded to your system or CMS, and if you absolutely do not require any files other than images to be uploaded to your system or CMS, this directive should be enabled, but should otherwise be disabled.
+If this directive is enabled, it will instruct phpMussel to indiscriminately block any uploads identified as non-image files, without scanning them.
 This may reduce processing time and memory usage for attempted uploads of non-image files.
 0 - OFF, 1 - ON.

                                      ~ ~ ~

  7. SIGNATURE FORMAT

+ = FILENAME SIGNATURES =
+   All filename signatures follow the format:
+    NAME:FNRX
+   Where NAME is the name to cite for that signature and FNRX is the regex pattern to match filenames (unencoded) against.

  = MD5 SIGNATURES =
    All MD5 signatures follow the format:
     HASH:FILESIZE:NAME
    Where HASH is the MD5 hash of an entire file, FILESIZE is the total size of that file and NAME is the name to cite for that signature.

+ = ARCHIVE METADATA SIGNATURES =
+   All archive metadata signatures follow the format:
+    NAME:FILESIZE:CRC32
+   Where NAME is the name to cite for that signature, FILESIZE is the total size (uncompressed) of a file contained within the archive and CRC32 is the crc32 checksum of that contained file.

  = PE SECTIONAL MD5 SIGNATURES =
    All PE Sectional MD5 signatures follow the format: